Student Activities

 Keio University owns 16 forests, an equivalent of 161.6 hectares of land, that range from the Tohoku region all the way down to the Chugoku region.
 These “Keio Forests” are operated with the help of alumni who specialize in forestry.
 Our activities focus on afforestation and silviculture which are, in turn, used to contribute to the local community through environmental education and research.

 As a part of the forest educational initiatives, Keio hosts activities which provide valuable opportunities for city-living elementary, middle, and high school students from affiliated schools to plant trees, cut lumber, conduct surveys on forest growth, and generally experience nature.
-In addition, lumber from these forests is used as building material for Keio campus interiors and benches as well as for creating memorabilia that are given to alumni.
+In addition, lumber from these forests is used as building material for Keio campus interiors and benches as well as for creating memorabilia given to alumni.
 A portion of Keio’s forests have also been certified by the Forest Stewardship Council, contributing to conservation efforts.

 We believe that involving people in planting, raising, and recycling trees in the Keio Forests provides them with valuable opportunities to reflect on the SDGs.